Why It Works

 For the Batter: Melt butter in a 3-quart stainless steel saucier or saucepan, stirring and scraping with a heat-resistant spatula as it bubbles, and cook until golden brown.
 Remove from heat and immediately stir in sugar, salt, and milk, followed by egg.
 Sift in flour and stir until smooth.
 Add yeast and baking soda last, stirring to combine.
 Cover and refrigerate overnight, between 12 and 18 hours.
 The batter should be gooey and spongy at this point.

 For the Waffles: Set waffle iron to medium and preheat until the indicator is ready; if using cast iron, brush lightly with safflower, vegetable, or canola oil.
 For an 8-inch square machine, scrape in half of the batter per batch.
 For a 7-inch Belgian machine, scrape in about one-third.
 Close lid and griddle until golden brown but still steaming, 5 to 7 minutes depending on the depth and heat of your machine.
-(Cooked waffles can be held on a rack in a 200°F oven while remaining batches are cooked.)
-Serve immediately with maple syrup, Lemon Chantilly, and/or strawberries.
+(Cooked waffles can be held on a rack in a 200°F (90°C) oven while remaining batches are cooked.)
+Serve immediately with maple syrup, lemon chantilly, and/or strawberries.

 From size and depth to heat settings and materials (cast iron versus nonstick), waffle irons vary considerably from brand to brand; a small test waffle is a low-risk way to determine how the batter behaves on your machine.
-Click here for our review of the best waffle irons.

 |Nutrition Facts (per serving)|